carmineos/fivem-vstancer/README.md

 3. Enable the resource in your server config (`start vstancer`)

 ### Todo
-* Add API for wheel mod data
+* Add API for wheel mod data and suspension data
-* Update local presets API to support wheel mod data
+* Update local presets API to support wheel mod data and suspension data
 * Add limits check for API
 * Add limits check for preset loading
 * Workaround wheel mod data being reset after any tuning component is changed